-It’s happened again.
-Video shows figure leaving vintage TVs on Henrico front porches
+📺It’s happened again.
+Video shows figures leaving vintage TVs on Henrico front porches

 Neighbors estimated more than 20 vintage televisions were left at homes throughout their neighborhood.

-Henrico Police told WTVR CBS 6 last year they had received several calls regarding the abandoned televisions and are looking into the circumstances surrounding why they were left.

-However, it remains unclear whether a crime had been committed.
+However, it remained unclear whether a crime had been committed.

-“It would be difficult to discuss criminal charges without knowing the intent for leaving them there,” a police spokesperson in an email last year.
+Watch CBS 6 News at 6:30 and 11 p.m. and check back with WTVR for updates on this developing story.
 This is a developing story, so anyone with more information can submit a news tip here.

-Find unique, award-winning stories every night on CBS 6 News at 11 p.m.

 Mondays: CBS 6 Gives